DDA Disabled Access Door Systems

 - Retrofit solutions to existing doors

-All our automatic door solutions are fitted with relevant signage and considerations include wheelchair access, door widths, clear vision panels, door entry equipment position and height; all with relevant dda door handles and dda ironmongery.
+All our automatic door solutions are fitted with relevant signage and considerations include wheelchair access, door widths, clear vision panels, door entry equipment position and height; all with relevant DDA approved door handles and ironmongery.

-The DDA, which is the Disability Discrimination Act was put into place to ensure that people with disabilities can gain easy access to any public premises.
-In essence, entrances should not discriminate against people who have mobility difficulties.
-DDA doors are an automatic door set-up which can be a sliding door or a swinging door.
-Any door can be converted into a DDA compliant system by adding access points such as a push pad entry.
+DDA doors are automatic door set-ups that can be either sliding doors or swinging doors.
+Any door can be converted into a DDA compliant system by adding access points such as a push pad entry or wheelchair ramps

 Who has to have DDA compliant entrances?